 When you are done, click on the "Save" button from the bottom right corner of the page, to save the restrictions for the course you want to sell.

 2. Subscribers-only courses

-What you will need to do, it to add a "WordPress Role" access rule to it.
+What you will need to do, is to add a "WordPress Role" access rule to it.

 The first steps are exactly the same as in the case of the premium courses above.

-Go to your Thrive Apprentice dashboard and click on the course you want to make a subscribers-only course:
+Go to your Thrive Apprentice dashboard and open up the "Products" section:

-Then, click on the “Access Restrictions” tab from the course page:
+Then, click on the “Access Requirements” tab from the left side:

 This is where the difference between the two setups comes in.
-Since in this case, you want to offer a course for free, but at the same time you, want the users to subscribe to your website before accessing it; you will have to use the "WordPress Role" option from the "Access Rules" section.
+Since in this case, you want to offer a course for free, but at the same time you want the users to subscribe to your website before accessing it; you will have to use the "WordPress Role" option from this list:

-A list will appear with every WordPress role that you have set up for your website.
+This will open the list of available roles.
+You will see every WordPress role that you have set up for your website.

 Select the role(s) you want the users to have in order to be able to access the course.
 You can do this by checking the checkbox next to the respective role.
 For instance, if you want to grant access to the subscribers, then that is the role you should check.